Part of the complete guide to understanding addiction

 - Tornado

-Coke has a natural floral fragrance, but smells metallic and bitter due to the chemicals used to extract it from the coca plant.
-Crack can smell like burnt plastic or rubber when smoked.
+Cocaine smells metallic and bitter due to the chemicals used to extract it from the coca plant, though it has a natural floral fragrance.
+Crack smells like burnt plastic or rubber when smoked.

+Crack cocaine typically tastes bitter.
 A cocaine abuser will often place the drug into their mouth not to taste-test, but to ascertain its level of purity.
-As mentioned, much of the cocaine on the market is “cut” to raise profit margins or lower potency 3.
+As mentioned, much of the cocaine on the market is “cut”, or mixed, to raise profit margins or lower potency.
+When fillers like talcum powder or baking powder are added, crack can taste powdery in addition to bitter.

 How are Cocaine and Crack Abused?

 Cocaine is most commonly snorted or rubbed on the gums.
 It can also be dissolved in water and injected, or in the case of crack, smoked.
+What happens when you smoke crack?
 When smoked, it reaches the brain in mere seconds and creates intense and instant euphoria, known as a “rush” in drug abuse parlance.
 Its “high” has a relatively short lifespan and can last less than 10 minutes.

-When snorted or rubbed, cocaine’s journey to the brain is slower 4, and the euphoria it induces is milder and longer-lasting.
+When snorted or rubbed, cocaine’s journey to the brain is slower, and the euphoria it induces is milder and longer-lasting.
 Initially, it can cause increased energy and alertness and a reduced need for sleep.
 It will invariably lead to heightened irritability, paranoia, and many other debilitating repercussions.

 A common sport in drug circles is that of combining cocaine with heroin.
 Known on the street as “speedballing”, this practice is particularly dangerous and consistently causes tragic outcomes.